Australian Conservation Foundation: 21st century

 In 2000 ACF's Natural Advantage: A Blueprint for a Sustainable Australia was launched by Sir William Deane, then Governor General of Australia.
 The blueprint outlined ACF's vision for a sustainable Australia and set out inspirational and long-term solutions to environmental problems.
 Some of the key initiatives of the blueprint were a national project of sustainability reform; a long-term, strategic commitment to land and water repair; greenhouse gas reductions and energy efficiency; environmental tax reform; reconciliation between Indigenous and non-Indigenous Australians; and building social capital to ensure all Australians benefit from their great natural advantages.

 In the early years of the new millennium ACF 'walked the talk' and moved its head office to the 60L Green Building in Carlton.
 ACF's supporter base grew and many more Australians expressed a desire to make a difference for the environment.
 Polls regularly placed the environment among Australians' top concerns.

 ACF has entered into a range of partnerships with Indigenous Australians, particularly in Northern Australia, with the scientific and business sector and with rural communities.
 ACF is developing a national community outreach program to inspire individual action on some of the most pressing environmental challenges Australians face.
 ACF's achievements for the decade of 2000–2010 include the restoration of flows to the Snowy River, the banning of radioactive waste dumps in SA, a halt to broadscale land clearing in Queensland, the promised rehabilitation of the Jabiluka mine site in Kakadu and the declaration of new Marine Parks in Victoria.

 Funding

-The Australian Conservation Foundation reported total revenue of $18,385,367.00in 2021.
+The Australian Conservation Foundation reported total revenue of $18.1 Million and an expenditure of $19.26m Australian in 2023.
+The additional expenditure was drawn from operating reserves.
 Approximately 90 per cent of ACF's income is received through individual donations, bequests, memberships and grants.

-ACF disclosed $16.382 Million raised in 2021 from donations and bequests.
-Of the $13.1 Million in donations received by the ACF, $1.4 Million (11%) was spent on acquisition of donors "through external service providers".
+ACF disclosed $16.38 Million raised in 2023 from donations and bequests.
+The ACF spends $1.3 Million on acquisition of donors "through external service providers".
 They reported a net surplus of $3,263,972.
 Other sources of ACF income include rental income from the 60L Building and returns from ethical investments.
+The ACF reported full time equivalent staff (FTE) of 96 persons.